Denholm Elliott

 Denholm Mitchell Elliott (31 May 1922 – 6 October 1992) was an English actor.
-He appeared in numerous productions on stage and screen, receiving BAFTA awards for Best Actor in a Supporting Role for Trading Places (1983), A Private Function (1984) and Defence of the Realm (1986), (Note: to this day, a still-unbeaten record.) and a nomination for the Academy Award for Best Supporting Actor for his portrayal of Mr. Emerson in A Room with a View (1985).
+He appeared in numerous productions on stage and screen, receiving BAFTA Awards for Best Actor in a Supporting Role for Trading Places (1983), A Private Function (1984) and Defence of the Realm (1986), (Note: to this day, a still-unbeaten record.) and a nomination for the Academy Award for Best Supporting Actor for his portrayal of Mr. Emerson in A Room with a View (1985).
 He is also known for his performances in Alfie (1966), A Doll's House (1973), A Bridge Too Far (1977), Maurice (1987), September (1987), and Noises Off (1992).
 He portrayed Marcus Brody in Raiders of the Lost Ark (1981) and Indiana Jones and the Last Crusade (1989).
-On television, Elliott won the BAFTA Award for Best Actor in 1981 and was nominated for a second for Hotel du Lac (1986).
+On television, Elliott won the BAFTA TV Award for Best Actor in 1981 and was nominated for a second for Hotel du Lac (1986).

 The American film critic Roger Ebert described Elliott as "the most dependable of all British character actors."
 The New York Times called him "a star among supporting players" and "an accomplished scene-stealer".
 He was appointed a CBE by Queen Elizabeth II in 1988.

-Early life
+Early life and education

 Elliott was born 31 May 1922, in Kensington, London, the son of Nina (née Mitchell; 1893–1966) and Myles Layman Farr Elliott, MBE (1890–1933), a barrister who had read law and Arabic at Cambridge before fighting with the Gloucestershire Regiment on Gallipoli and in Mesopotamia.
 In 1930, Myles Elliott was appointed solicitor-general to the Mandatory Government in Palestine.
 Three years later, following a series of controversial government prosecutions, he was assassinated outside the King David Hotel and buried in the Protestant Cemetery on Mount Zion.

 Elliott's elder brother Neil Emerson Elliott (1920–2003) was a land agent to Lady Anne Cavendish-Bentinck.

 Elliott attended Malvern College and joined the Royal Academy of Dramatic Art (RADA) in London.
 He was asked to leave after one term.
 As Elliott later recalled, "They wrote to my mother and said, 'Much as we like the little fellow, he's wasting your money and our time.
 Take him away!'"

 In the Second World War, he joined the Royal Air Force, training as a wireless operator/air gunner and serving with No. 76 Squadron RAF under the command of Leonard Cheshire.
 On the night of 23/24 September 1942, his Handley Page Halifax DT508 bomber took part in an air raid on the U-boat pens at Flensburg, Germany.
 The aircraft was hit by flak and subsequently ditched in the North Sea near Sylt, Germany.
 Elliott and four of his crewmen survived, and he spent the rest of the war in Stalag Luft VIIIb, a prisoner-of-war camp in Lamsdorf (now Łambinowice), Silesia.
 While imprisoned, he became involved in amateur dramatics.
 He formed a theatre group that was so successful it toured other POW camps playing Twelfth Night.